bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

 **Go vs Golang: what to call Go**

-The official name of the language is Go, with the confusion over its name mostly due to the [golang.org](http://golang.org) domain name (go.org wasn’t available).
+The official name of the language is Go, with the confusion over its name mostly due to the [golang.org](http://golang.org) domain name (go.org wasn't available).

 Though the official term is Go, some find Golang is more convenient to use and prevents confusion with the strategy game Go, so it survives as a cherished alternative name.